 Recurrent dreams are perhaps more common than people think and may be activated by recurring stresses, thought patterns or behaviours.
 Many people experience recurring dreams once a week, once a month or less frequently.
-For people who have recurrent nightmares or even night terrors nightly, professional help should be sort.
+For people who have recurrent nightmares or even night terrors every time they go to sleep, professional help should be sort.

 Recurrent dreams and particular recurring nightmares often highlight fears, insecurities, internal conflicts, weaknesses and perceived shortcomings.
 Your subconscious mind is continually and persistently attempting to draw your attention to what you need to understand about yourself and ultimately deal with.

 Sometimes a dramatic and traumatic event can trigger recurring nightmares that necessitate professional therapy and counselling.